redbubble/yak/README.md

 #### A note about completions

-We've seen issues using tab-completion on older versions of ZSH (this was on OS X 10.11).
+We've seen issues using tab-completion on older versions of ZSH.
 It seems that version 5.1 or newer will work correctly.
-In the case of macOS, you can `brew install zsh` - but don't forget to use `chsh` to actually point to the updated version in this case.

 #### Go Get